 Additionally, it would receive a minimum of 60 minutes of committed physical activities per day.

-This dog is a highly active animal and should only be with a family who can accommodate its boundless energy.
+This dog is a highly active animal and should only be with a family that can accommodate its boundless energy.

 Corgi Cattle Dog Health and Conditions